netlify/eslint-config-node/README.md

 If you're creating a new repository, you can use the [following GitHub template](https://github.com/netlify/node-template).
 Otherwise, please follow those steps:

 - Add a `.eslintrc.js` file to the root of the project.
-Based on the type of the project update the content of the file:

-### Node.js project
+Individual `rules` and `overrides` can be tweaked for the specific project.

 ```js
 const { overrides } = require('@netlify/eslint-config-node')